 Did you Know?

-The best warranties in the industry are offered by Goodman, the brand that is often the most affordable too.
 For example, models GSZC18 and DSZC18 feature a lifetime warranty on the compressor.

 The industry average is 10 years for a brand’s top equipment.
 The International Comfort Products brands also have excellent warranties including a 10-year replacement warranty on the compressor and coil.